 Archiving of research documents

-Who owns research material?
+Who owns research documentation?

-Who is responsible for managing research material?
+Who is responsible for managing research documentation?

 Read more about the naming of files and metadata on the page Electronic archiving.